Faust-Wang/AutonomousFlightND/p4-estimation/README.md

 ## **Project: Estimation**

-### **Rubruc 1:** Determine the standard deviation of the measurement noise of both GPS X data and Accelerometer X data.
+### **Rubric 1:** Determine the standard deviation of the measurement noise of both GPS X data and Accelerometer X data.

 In order to process the measurement noise I took the data from `Graph1.txt` and `Graph2.txt` and extracted the standard deviation using the python code: